-enable other activities to make a substantial contribution to an environmental objective.
+Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.

-activities for which low-carbon alternatives are not yet available and among others have greenhouse gas levels emission corresponding to best sustainable investments with environmental an objective that do not take into account the criteria for environmentally sustainable economic activities under the EU-Taxonomy.
+Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.